openstack/project-team-guide/doc/source/dependency-management.rst

 contents.
 Distributions may only be referenced by name, not URL.
 Options (such as -e or -f) may not be used.
 Environment markers and comments are permitted.
-Version specifiers are only allowed for excluding (blacklisting) versions, not setting minimum required versions (minimum required versions may optionally be specified in ``lower-constraints.txt`` per-project).
+Version specifiers are only allowed for excluding versions, not setting minimum required versions (minimum required versions may optionally be specified in ``lower-constraints.txt`` per-project).
 A single distribution may be listed more than once if different specifiers are required with different markers - for instance, if a dependency